"I'll only be without coverage for a few months, what could happen?"

 These unexpected illnesses or injuries can be startling, so can the doctor bills.
 That's why it's so important to have reliable, temporary health insurance that will cover the medical expenses when the unexpected occurs... that's why you need Short Term Medical Insurance.

-We offer coverage from TWO carriers: HCCMIS offering their HCC STM Medical Plan AND IHC Holdings offering a few programs from Secure STM and Secure Lite STM plans.
-NOTE that short term medical insurance plans are typically available (depending on the company offering) in the following states, including Washington DC:
+NOTE that short term medical insurance plans are typically available (depending on the company offering) in the following states, including Washington DC (some exceptions exist from carrier to carrier):

 Alabama (AL), Alaska (AK), Arizona (AZ), Arkansas (AR), California (CA), Colorado (CO), Connecticut (CT), Delaware (DE), District of Columbia (DC), Florida (FL), Hawaii (HI), Iowa (IA), Illinois (IL), Indiana (IN), Idaho (ID), Kentucky (KY), Louisiana (LA), Maine (ME), Michigan (MI), Mississippi (MS), Missouri (MO), Nebraska (NE), Nevada (NV), New Hampshire (NH), New Mexico (NM), North Carolina (NC), Ohio (OH), Oklahoma (OK), Oregon (OR), Pennsylvania (PA), Rhode Island (RI), South Carolina (SC), South Dakota (SD), Tennessee (TN), Texas (TX), Utah (UT), Virginia (VA), Washington (WA), West Virginia (WV), Wisconsin (WI), Wyoming (WY)

-*** Many STM carriers will NOT provide plans that are available in MA, MN, NJ, NY, VT
+*** Many STM carriers will NOT provide plans that are available in MA, MN, NJ, NY, RI, VT

 STM (Short Term Medical insurance) is an effective solution for individuals temporarily lacking healthcare coverage.